 If a landowner is promised that her land won’t be accessed during harvesting, you can bet she wants this commitment upheld.
 Or if a landowner is assured that his land will be restored after construction, you should know that he’s relying on this obligation.
 When developers forget these conditions, they alienate their landowners.

 Hence, once a commitment is made, it should be remembered and honored by everyone involved.
 Being the number one source of mistrust between landowners and renewable energy developers, forgotten contractual obligations should be clearly translated and handed-off responsibly.
 Thoughtful and rigorous record-keeping is the best solution to this potential misunderstanding.

 Are You Dealing With Any of These Misunderstandings?

 If you’re an experienced wind developer, chances are you have come across these misunderstandings at least once in your career, if not numerous times.

 The solution?
 It’s simple, it’s logical and it’s right under our noses: the implementation of an efficient wind asset management platform.
 One that not only streamlines workflows, hand-offs and agreements – it also acts as a reminder for some of our more forgetful players in the industry.

 Such a platform gives you the data and information needed to communicate effectively with your landowners.
 Thus improving efficiency and productivity.

-With the right tools and approaches in your arsenal, you’ll avoid these misunderstandings and cultivate positive relationships with your leases, and optimize wind asset management.
+With the right tools and approaches in your arsenal, you’ll avoid these misunderstandings, cultivate positive relationships with your leases, and optimize wind asset management.